I am a permanent researcher in the Toccata team at Inria Saclay.

-I am currently a post-doc at Aarhus University, working with Lars Birkedal since January 2020.
+I was previously a post-doc at Aarhus University, working with Lars Birkedal in 2020-2021.

 All our results are formalized in Coq+Iris, and available online: see cerise and cerise-stack.

 My interests include formal proofs of programs and functional programming.
 I enjoy figuring out why complex code actually works and formalizing why it does indeed so; but I also like the process of building better abstractions to manage software complexity.

 Most of my work involves a proof assistant (typically Coq), or a statically typed programming language such as OCaml.
 I am generally curious about language implementation techniques, and the use of OCaml as a systems' programming language.
 I also have a sweet spot for automated decision procedures, in particular as a well-behaved helping hand for interactive mechanized proofs.